gjermundgaraba/bjaanes.github.io/_posts/2015-06-14-how-i-got-started-with-clean-code.md

 &nbsp;

 I got this book a year ago, when I started working as a software engineer.
-It was the best training I could&#8217;ve hoped for.
+It was the best training I could've hoped for.

-&#8220;Clean Code&#8221; was a transforming book for me.
+"Clean Code" was a transforming book for me.
 It is without a doubt the single most influential book I have ever read on software development.
 If you start looking around, you will find that many others are also praising this book.

 &nbsp;